 Every year the Carbon Market Survey takes the pulse of the major carbon markets, examining industry participants’ perceptions and expectations of market trends and developments.
 Tracking market sentiment for more than a decade, the Carbon Market Survey has established itself as the leading barometer of carbon markets around the world.

-The Carbon Market Survey, published each year in June, is entirely based on primary data from market participants, ranging from compliance companies and volunteer market project developers to financial institutions and investment banks.
+The Carbon Market Survey, published each year in May, collects responses from market participants and other stakeholders, ranging from emitters, traders, financial investors, developers of climate offsets for voluntary markets, service providers and various types of lobbyists.
 In addition to national and regional markets, it also examines international climate negotiations and ESG trends.

 We're here for you

 Have questions?
 We're here to help.
 Talk to a real person and get the answers that matter most.